arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

 [**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/)
 {% endhint %}

-Starting form version 3.3 encryption of the dump is supported.
+Starting from version 3.3 encryption of the dump is supported.

-The dump is encrypted using an encryption keyfile, which must contain exactly 32 bytes of random data (required by the AES block cipher).
+The dump is encrypted using an encryption keyfile, which must contain exactly 32 bytes of data (required by the AES block cipher).

-The kyfile can be created by an external program, or by using a command like the
+The keyfile can be created by an external program, or by using a command like the
 following:

 ```